gks-96/RNCourse/README.md

 ![Simulator Screen Recording - iPhone 13 - 2023-09-29 at 18 40 05](https://github.com/gks-96/RNCourse/assets/69946546/56b3e878-ccb7-4536-b50a-0605a6bdc6db)

+Note:
-Note: Demo is taken on iPhone 13 simulator as provided in Xcode
+1. Demo is taken on iPhone 13 simulator as provided in Xcode
+2. Removal of the last Goal "Finish Machine Learning Assignment " is done when the person clicks on the goals

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: